How does the FHA 203k loan work?

 So why choose the Limited 203k option?
-Because more lenders offer it than the full 203k.
-And, it’s a much simpler process than the standard option.
+Because more lenders offer it than the full 203k standard loan.
+And, it’s a much simpler approval process, too.

 With the standard FHA 203k loan, you can do just about anything you want to the home, except non-permanent changes or adding luxury amenities.

 Qualifying projects using the standard 203k include: